dis-sg/dis-sg.github.io/_posts/2026-02-01-frasers-property-malls-rebrand.md

 Frasers Property Singapore really wants you to know that you are shopping at one of its malls.

 The real estate owner has rebranded most of its managed malls under a single, unified visual identity.
-As part of this initiative called “A Frasers Experience”, the malls will also progressively receive facelifts, including updated façades, redesigned Service Ambassador uniforms, and refreshed concierge counters.
+As part of this initiative called "A Frasers Experience", the malls will also progressively receive facelifts, including updated façades, redesigned Service Ambassador uniforms, and refreshed concierge counters.

 <figure>
 <img src="https://i.imgur.com/V9M1Ugg.png" alt="northpoint new logo building">